SnootyMonkey/posthere.io/README.md

 When your code is POSTing, either to someone's API, or to their code via a web-hook you provide from your own API, it's hard to validate your code is doing the right things as you iterate.
 Mocking the POST request is tedious and not a complete test, and writing code to service your own POST requests is wasted code and effort.

-Wouldn’t it be nice to instantly see what your code POSTed at any time in as easy, friendly browser interface?
+Wouldn’t it be nice to instantly see what your code POSTed in an easy, friendly browser interface?
 Now you can.
 Just remember one URL: [posthere.io](http://posthere.io/).

 ## Usage